Busto Garolfo: Geography

 Busto Garolfo is located in the higher Po Valley.
 This area is called "Alto-Milanese" because of its location in the territory between the provinces of Milan and Varese.
 The town has got only one suburb named Olcella and located toward the north-western border.
 The Villoresi channel flows through the village.
 The lack of a nearby river required his construction, ended in 1890, to irrigate the corn fields in the area.
 Historically in the centre of the town there were two great weaving companies, now demolished to make way for some apartment buildings.
 In the post-war period the industrial area has spread to the east, in which there is a variety of small and medium-sized companies.

-Anthropic Geography
+Anthropic geography

-The municipality of Busto Garolfo has only one district, Olcella located between Arconate and Dairago, but in the past it also included the rival Villa Cortese; probably because of the detachment of the latter, the inhabitants of Busto coined the expression "Villa Cortes, brutt paes, mila abitant, tucc ignorant" ("Villa Cortese, ugly village, thousand inhabitants, all ignorant"), which the villacortesini in response changed to "Villa Cortes, bell paes, mila abitant, tucc insegnant" ("Villa Cortese, beautiful village, thousand inhabitants, all teachers").
+The municipality of Busto Garolfo has only one district, Olcella, located between Arconate and Dairago, but in the past it also included Villa Cortese; probably because of the detachment of the latter, the inhabitants of Busto coined the expression "Villa Cortes, brutt paes, mila abitant, tucc ignorant" ("Villa Cortese, ugly village, thousand inhabitants, all ignorant"), which the villacortesini in response changed to "Villa Cortes, bell paes, mila abitant, tucc insegnant" ("Villa Cortese, beautiful village, thousand inhabitants, all teachers").